 The Adolescent Brain

 According to National Geographic, Dr. Amen, and UCLA, changes occur in the adolescent brain 18 months prior to puberty (as early as eight or nine) when the hormones that lead to puberty are released.
 These hormones usher in a phase of brain development where synapses are created between different areas of the brain in its back lobes.
 The consequence of this development is that brain activity decreases in the frontal lobe of the brain where emotional regulation, short term memory, and planning functions reside.
-This change leads to many of the behavior and performance challenges with adolescents as they become more forgetful, emotional and oppositional.
+This change leads to many of the behavior and performance challenges with adolescents as they become more forgetful, emotional, and oppositional.

 YTN’s qualitative research concluded that the predominant leadership style and parenting approaches employed today do not align well with the changes occurring in youths’ brains.
-The accepted approaches to addressing issues with our students/kids frequently trips off the oppositional nature leading to emotional distance, resistance and often dismissal of any input altogether.
+The accepted approaches to addressing issues with our students/kids frequently trips off the oppositional nature leading to emotional distance, resistance and often dismissal of any input all together.
 When this occurs YTN found that youth focus on the consequence or negative outcome, how unfair it is, and do not reflect on the situation and what they might learn.
 Adolescent brain research indicates youth learn best from independence and positive experiences.